Painful Urination Treatment in Lahore | Female Urologist | Zaib Hospital

-A number of different conditions cause painful urination referred to as dysuria.
+Several different conditions cause painful urination treatment referred to as dysuria.
 In females, urinary tract infections are the very common cause of painful urination.
-In males, urethritis and certain prostate circumstances are recurrent causes of painful urination.
-Medical conditions and external factors that can cause painful urination to include:
+In males, urethritis and certain prostate circumstances are recurrent causes of a painful urination.

 - Chlamydia trachomatis.

 - Drugs, such as those used in cancer treatment, have bladder irascibility.

 - Soaps, perfumes, and other, personal care products.

 - Urinary tract infection.

 - Having a recent urinary tract procedure performed, including the use of Urologic instruments for testing or treatment.

 - Prostatitis (infection or inflammation of the prostate).